demisto/content/Packs/RsaNetWitnessPacketsAndLogs/README.md

-Note: Support for this Pack will be moved to the Partner on APRIL, 21, 2024.
+Note: Support for this Pack moved to the partner on 04, 21, 2024.

+Please contact the partner directly via the support link on the right.